Metrological/payment-csp-backend-example/README.md

 This example is meant for Content Service Providers (CSPs) and external app builders that already have an agreement with Metrological to build the app.

+Be aware that this example is purely made to explain what should be done.
+Redis is used as database because it has a simple interface.
+For production purposes, we advise that you use a relational database and do not 'expire' data in the way that we do in this example.

 # General architecture
 When a user buys content via your app, the following should happen:
 ![!sequence diagram](https://github.com/Metrological/payment-csp-backend-example/raw/master/sequence-diagram.png)